 Understanding a report.

 This is how a report look like!
-In this case, we are watching the report for Wednesday the 12th of February for one of our home spots – Devils Rock.
-It is extracted from Magic Seaweed.
+In this case, we are watching the report for Wednesday the 12th of February for one of our home spot – Devils Rock.
+It is extracted from Magic Sea Weed.

 How a report look like